Chapter One

 Turning back to the monitor, Randa stared at Joy’s lifeless body, slowly shaking her head in disbelief.

 “How on earth did he find us?”
 Randa asked.
 “Someone had to have fed him information.
-I can see how Becca’s ex got to her at the other shelter.
-As the former police chief, he would have access to records most people wouldn’t.
 But I don’t get how Jessup even knew about this shelter after we moved here.
 Or how he got inside.
-It’s Beacon Bay’s best kept secret!”
+It’s Beacon Bay’s best kept secret!
+Although, I can see how Becca’s ex got to her at the former shelter, since he was the police chief and would’ve had have access to confidential records.”

 Leah squeezed Randa’s hand.
 “I don’t know, honey.
 And I know that neither of us fully trust Garran yet, but maybe we need to remember he’s new here.
 Wasn’t part of the corruption.
 Besides, your brother said he knows and respects him.
-Just because Garran’s a cop doesn’t mean he’s crooked like Becca’s ex or the deputy.
+Just because Garran’s a cop doesn’t mean he’s crooked like Becca’s ex or the deputy they arrested with him.
 We had no choice but to call the police.”

 Randa knew she was unfairly judging the new police chief, thinking him evil like the murderous former chief of police and his deputy.
-And the man she’d dated in college who’d betrayed her, hurt her, sent her running back home.
+Evil like the man she’d dated in college who’d betrayed her, hurt her, sent her running back home.

-It was hard as hell to trust after all that had happened, past and present, not to mention the very reason they set up this shelter.
+It was hard as hell to trust after all that had happened, past and present, and the very reason they set up this shelter.
 Abused women and children escaping impossible situations.
 When you grouped everything together, it seemed to show most men were not to be trusted.
-She knew in her mind that wasn’t true, that there were women abusers too, but her heart sure hadn’t gotten the memo yet.
+She knew in her mind that wasn’t true, and that there were abusers of all genders, but her heart sure hadn’t gotten the memo yet.

-Hopefully, Jessup would still be in the area when the police arrived, and they’d toss his ass in jail.
+Hopefully, Jessup would still be in the area when the police arrived and they’d toss his ass in jail.
 Regardless, they’d have to move all the residents to their other—only and last—location.
+No way would this place be safe now that Jessup and any of his low-life friends knew the location.

 One more glance at the monitor left her shocked and saddened to see the lifeless eyes of the woman who had trusted Randa to keep her and her child safe.